Heerozh/spectre/README.md

 **context:** *initialize*

 Set the length of historical data passed to each `rebalance` call.
-Default: pass all available historical data, so there will be no historical data on the first day, one historical row on the next day, and so on.
+Default: If None, pass all available historical data, so there will be no historical data on the first day, one historical row on the next day, and so on.

 ### CustomAlgorithm.schedule_rebalance